 The TODO file in the source code repository provides an extensive list of things which will be eventually handled in one or another way.
 Here is a short list of essential items:

-Improve the way you can fine-tune the results – you can control blue zones and other details of the hinting process since version 1.2 (release notes).
+Improve the way you can fine-tune the results – you can already control blue zones and stem widths together with delta instructions and other details of the hinting process, but there are certainly aspects that could be improved further.
 If you have feedback for this feature, please send an e-mail to Werner Lemberg.

 Add hooks for other tools – to allow smooth integration with various font editors.
 Some of them already support a direct call of ttfautohint, but more has to be done, especially for fine-tuning blue-zones and the like.